Professor Eva Lloyd

 Research for the London Borough of Newham

-In 2019/20 Eva Lloyd was part of a UEL team led by the Director of Research at the School of Education and Communities that was commissioned by the London Borough of Newham to evaluate the Newham Keeping Safe programme.
+In 2019/20, Eva Lloyd was part of a UEL team led by the Director of Research at the School of Childhood and Social Care that was commissioned by the London Borough of Newham to evaluate the Newham Keeping Safe programme.
 This was a pilot led by the Director of Research at the School of Education and Communities that was commissioned by the London Borough of Newham to evaluate the Newham Keeping Safe programme.

 Research for the Department for Education